Head of Marketing

 Those clarifications led to the subsequent prosecution of Navinder Singh Sarao who was charged in parallel by UK and US authorities for market manipulation and commodities fraud.
 Specifically, he was charged for using a spoofing strategy.
 His name became synonymous with the Flash Crash of 2010 which erased over $1 trillion in market value across US platforms.
 In December 2016, two New Jersey day-traders, Joseph Taub and Elazar Shmalo, were arraigned in federal court for suspected spoofing and layering.

 However, individuals are not the only bad actors.
 In 2015, Citi Group was suspected of then later charged with spoofing and fined $25 million USD.
 The more critical fact to point out is how these updated definitions of the Act by the CFTC can be interpreted as a “per se offense.”
-Given this interpretation, no proof of intent is required but the consequences are still dire: any trader who violates the Act may be liable regardless of whether they aided the bid or offer transaction intentionally, unintentionally or negligently.
-Ergo an effective solution to detect spoofing through the analysis of trading patterns and/or e-communications is essential to mitigate both personal risk and to protect the financial institution enacting the trade or bid.
+Given this interpretation, no proof of intent is required but the consequences are still dire: any trader who violates the Act may be liable regardless of whether they aided the bid or offer a transaction intentionally, unintentionally, or negligently.
+Ergo an effective solution to detect spoofing through the analysis of trading patterns and/or e-communications is essential to mitigate both personal risks and to protect the financial institution enacting the trade or bid.

 Not surprisingly, the newest asset, cryptocurrency, offers a haven for unchecked market abuse including wash trades, spoofing, and layering.
 In 2017, one or more anonymous traders, infamously dubbed with the moniker, “Spoofy,” was(were) flagged for suspected market manipulation within the Bitfinex trading platform.
 Spoofy routinely places trades in excess of $50 million and, through a complex series of suspected market manipulations via spoofing, as well as wash trading which we covered previously, she/he/they essentially trades with her/him/themselves to handsome profit.